Geonu-Lee/Continual-MEGA-Baseline/README.md

 # Continual-Mega: A Large-scale Benchmark for Generalizable Continual Anomaly Detection

-This repository contains the training and evaluation code for the Continual-Mega benchmark, submitted to ICLR 2026. \
+This repository contains the training and evaluation code for the Continual-Mega benchmark. \
 We provide the checkpoint files of the proposed model along with the training and evaluation code for the Continual-Mega benchmark.

 ## Requirements